martin-lizner/trezor-ssh-agent/README.md

 Plug in the device to the USB port and wait for initialisation to complete.

-Attempt to discover the device using the `UsbMonitoringExample` through the command line not the IDE:
+Attempt to discover the device using the `TrezorV1FeaturesExample` through the command line not the IDE:
 ```
 cd examples
-mvn clean compile exec:java -Dexec.mainClass="org.multibit.hd.hardware.examples.trezor.usb.UsbMonitoringExample"
+mvn clean compile exec:java -Dexec.mainClass="org.multibit.hd.hardware.examples.trezor.usb.TrezorV1FeaturesExample"
 ```

 This will list available devices on the USB and select a Trezor if present.
 It relies on the MultiBit Hardware project